ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-objects.md

 A `PUT` given a path to an object uploads the request body as an object.
 All objects uploaded in a single thread should be smaller than 500 MB (objects that are [uploaded in multiple parts](/docs/cloud-object-storage?topic=cloud-object-storage-large-objects) can be as large as 10 TB).

-**Note**: Personally Identifiable Information (PII): When creating buckets or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location, or any other means.
+Personally Identifiable Information (PII): When creating buckets or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location, or any other means.
+{: note}

+Not all operations are supported in Satellite environments.
+For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=apis-satellite-supported)
-{: tip}
+{: note}

 **Syntax**